 Our program prepares children socially and academically for success in Kindergarten.
 These classrooms are organized in ways that encourage independence, responsibility, and confidence which are all necessary for this success.

 Our educational program focuses on the development of the whole child; intellectually, physically, socially, emotionally, and spiritually.
 These developmental areas are practiced by offering concrete, hands-on activities for the child to explore.
 They are also supported by the environment which is organized in areas that focus on all levels of development.

 The preschool curriculum and environment are designed to offer developmentally appropriate opportunities that engage each child in literacy, mathematics, science, social studies, and the arts.
 Using Creative Curriculum, our trained staff develops and prepares activities that challenge and excite the children while integrating different learning styles appropriate for each classroom and each child.

 Field trips and extracurricular activities are offered.
 These opportunities enhance the curriculum and learning experiences.
 DayStar has an annual membership to the Indianapolis Children’s Museum and visits are incorporated into our planned activities.
-Brookside Dance Academy and Crouching Tigers Karate provides a wonderful opportunity for your child to participate each week in Karate and life skills for an additional charge.
+Crouching Tigers Karate provides a wonderful opportunity for your child to participate each week in Karate and life skills for an additional charge.
 Registration for Crouching Tigers is in August and in January.

 DayStar provides before and after care for children ages 6 years through 6th grade or 12 years old.
 We also provide full-time activities for school agers during school breaks and summer vacation.
 During the school year, school aged children will have opportunity to work on homework and engage in both informal and group activities prepared by our staff.